pranay101/instinctive-studio/coding-challenge/README.md

 # B2B Marketplace Prototype

-A modern B2B marketplace where buyers can search and filter through a large catalogue of business listings.
-Built with Next.js, Prisma, and MongoDB.

-## Features

-- 🔍 Full-text search with category-specific filters
-- 🏷️ Dynamic attribute-based filtering
-- 📱 Responsive design with modern UI
-- 🔄 Real-time search and filter updates
-- 📊 Efficient data modeling with proper indexing
-- 🛠️ Type-safe API endpoints with Zod validation

-## Prerequisites

-- Node.js (v18 or later)
-- MongoDB (v6 or later)
-- npm or yarn

 ## Environment Setup

 1. Create a `.env` file in the root directory with the following variables: